Simultaneous Contact Location and Object Pose Estimation Using Proprioception and Tactile Feedback: RESULTS

 To validate our choice of loss metrics, we conducted an ablation study across $\mathcal{L}_{P}, \mathcal{L}_{C},$ and $\mathcal{L}_{F}$.
 We conducted this study with 10 trials for each combination of losses.
 Results for this study are shown in Table~\ref{tab:ablation}.
-For a more concise metric of success, we define aggregate error $E_{agg}$ in terms of translation error $E_{\mat{H}_O, t}$ in centimeters, rotational error $E_{\mat{H}_O, r}$ in radians, and radius of gyration $r_{G,O}$ in centimeters:
+For an interpretable error metric, we define aggregate error $E_{agg}$ in terms of translation error $E_{\mat{H}_O, t}$, rotational error $E_{\mat{H}_O, r}$, and radius of gyration $r_{G,O}$. $E_{agg}$ measures the average error across the translation and orientation of both objects:

 The radii of gyration are 5.25 cm and 5 cm for the poker and wrench respectively.
-This single metric is a measure of the average error across the translation and orientation of both objects scaled to object size.

 As we examine Table~\ref{tab:ablation}, we notice several interesting themes.
 As a standalone loss metric, contact consistency loss outperforms both penetration loss and force alignment loss and is comparable to the combination of all three loss metrics.
 Adding force alignment loss to the contact consistency loss is also comparable to the combination of all three loss metrics.